“Truly I tell you, unless you change and become like little children, you will never enter the kingdom of heaven.” Matthew 18:3

 Set your eyes on Him.
 A painter or sculpture working from a live scene or model, paints with their eyes on the subject of the painting more than the painting itself.
 Where are your eyes locked?
 Are you looking at Him or your own work?
 How often are you looking up from your projects to see the love He has in His eyes for you?
 How often are you eating the Word through your ears, so you paint, dance, or write truth?
 Make Him something with no eye at all toward the beauty of the product, but with your eyes set on Him, minister to His heart.
 What you make will naturally be beautiful.

-So the invitation is to make art for God with the goal of connecting with Him for yourself, others can enjoy your work as a side effect of your worship (which is why you should only do artistic work that is morally and spiritually in line with God’s way).
+So the invitation is to make art for God with the goal of connecting with Him for yourself and in intercession as you minister to His heart.
+Others can enjoy your work as a side effect of your worship (which is why you should only do artistic work that is morally and spiritually in line with God’s way–not according to artistic “norms” of nudity, love of money, or immorality).
 Offer it to your Father as a child draws a picture for someone they love.
 Express your heart, what are you sad about, what makes you happy, but most of all do it with your eyes on Him.

 Call to Worship #5: Offer Your Gifts To Him With A Fresh Wonder And Purity Of Intent, As A Child Draws A Picture For Someone They Love.